bloop-box/bloop-box-client/README.md

 On a development system, you might want to give the bloop-box user a login shell and a home directory.

-#### Allow bloop-box user to shut down system
+#### Allow bloop-box user to call system commands

-The bloop box client has the capability to shut down the system when it receives the right config command.
-In order to do so it needs sudo privilege to call the `shutdown` binary.
-You can accomplish this by copying the `011_bloop-box-shutdown` file from the `etc` directory to `/etc/sudoers.d` and change its permissions ot `440`.
+The bloop box client has the capability to shut down the system and set wifi credentials when it receives the right config command.
+In order to do so it needs sudo privilege to call the `shutdown` and `nmcli` binary.
+You can accomplish this by copying the `011_bloop-box` file from the `etc` directory to `/etc/sudoers.d` and change its permissions to `440`.

 #### Hardware config